Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 • Feasibility: Can the service start on time with safe staffing and systems?

-• Assumptions: Are casemix, geography, and volumes understood?
+• Assumptions: Are casemix, geography, volumes, and TUPE understood?

-• Risk: Are workforce, TUPE, digital/IG, medication, and escalation risks owned with mitigations?
+• Risk: Are workforce, TUPE, digital/IG, medication, safeguarding, and escalation risks owned with mitigations?

-• Clarity: Are any ambiguities resolved in writing for contract signature?
+• Clarity: Are ambiguities resolved in writing for contract signature?

 📦 Build a 6-Page PTN Pack (Reusable)

-Keep it short, visual, and scorable.
-Aim for six pages:
+Keep it short, visual, and structured.
+Aim for six pages that demonstrate control without overwhelming the panel:

-1. Summary & Assumptions (1 page): service description, volumes, geography, response times, inclusion/exclusion; list key assumptions (TUPE numbers, travel, night cover).
+1. Summary & Assumptions (1 page): service description, volumes, geography, response times, inclusion/exclusion criteria; list key assumptions (TUPE headcount, travel zones, night cover model).

-3. Workforce & Safer Staffing (1 page): pipeline/TUPE, skill mix, supervision cadence, relief pool, escalation on-call.
+3. Workforce & Safer Staffing (1 page): recruitment pipeline/TUPE plan, skill mix, supervision cadence, relief pool, escalation on-call model.

-4. Governance & Safety (1 page): incident loop, documentation audit cadence, safeguarding timescales, oversight by Nominated Individual (NI).
+4. Governance & Safety (1 page): incident loop, audit cadence, safeguarding timescales, NI oversight and reporting rhythm.

-5. Digital & IG (half page): DSPT ‘Standards Met’, role-based access, incident logging, action tracker sampling.
+5. Digital & IG (½ page): DSPT status, role-based access, incident logging, action tracker sampling and verification.

 🧱 Answer PTN Using the Four-Line Scaffold

-Use the same leadership tone you use in bids:
+Maintain the same leadership tone that scored well in your tender:

 1. Behaviour: “We run weekly practice reviews; actions logged same day.”

-2. Owners & cadence: “NI chairs monthly governance; safeguarding decision within 48–72 hours.”
+2. Owners & cadence: “NI chairs monthly governance; safeguarding decisions within 48–72 hours.”

-4. Assurance: “Re-audit confirmed; themes shared in supervision and monthly brief.”
+4. Assurance: “Re-audit confirmed; themes shared in supervision and monthly ‘what we learned’ brief.”

 1) Mobilisation Readiness